Triboar-Guildhall/triboar-site/content/apply-dm.md

 ---
 title: "Apply to DM"
-description: "Run quests and shape the world of Triboar Guildhall"
+description: "Become a Dungeon Master at Triboar Guildhall.
+Run quests in our shared Forgotten Realms setting and receive free membership while actively running games."
 ---

 ## Become a Dungeon Master